Read Time:4 Minute, 26 Second

 Also, a certain Bashir Fuseini Alhassan, who is believed to be ABA Fuseini, NDC MP for Sagnerigu and former Deputy Minister, Northern Region, was also there to write a statement before being admitted to bail as well as Second Deputy Minority Chief Whip Eric Opoku who is NDC MP for Asunafo South and former Brong-Ahafo Regional Minister have also been to the police.

-Alhaji Inusah Fuseini, NDC MP for Tamale Central and Minister of Roads and Highways; Fifi Fiavi Kwetey, a former Minister of Transport and NDC MP for Ketu South; Abdul Rashid Hassan Pelpuo, a former minister of state at the presidency and MP for Wa Central; and Aquinas Tawiah Quansah, a former Central Regional Minister and former MP for Mfantseman West have all been interrogated by the police
+Alhaji Inusah Fuseini, NDC MP for Tamale Central and Minister of Roads and Highways; Fifi Fiavi Kwetey, a former Minister of Transport and NDC MP for Ketu South; Abdul Rashid Hassan Pelpuo, a former minister of state at the presidency and MP for Wa Central; and Aquinas Tawiah Quansah, a former Central Regional Minister and former MP for Mfantseman West have all been interrogated by the police over the scandal.

 Three others including Edwin Nii Lante Vanderpuye former Minister of Youth and Sports who doubles as current opposition NDC MP for Odododiodioo; and Alhassan Azong, former Minister of State in charge of Public Sector Reforms and former People’s National Convention MP for Builsa South Constituency as well as Dr. Dominic Akuritinga Ayine who served as Deputy Attorney General under President John Mahama were also at the CID Headquarters for interrogation.